smalldatasquad/album/README.md

 ./curl_posts.sh
 ```

 You may find that your first cloud run throws an error.
-If this happens, log into your facebook
+If this happens, if you log into your facebook
-through your normal browser and you may see a prompt from Facebook asking if a recent login from Virgina
+through your normal browser you may see a prompt from Facebook asking if a recent login from Virgina
 was really you (this was the scraper accessing Facebook on your behalf).

-If you approve that this was intended and then try running the curl command again it should work.
+If you approve that this was intended and then try running the curl command again it should work the second time around.